Gallagher 'injured' by Dias' dad in celebrations

 City were two goals down against Aston Villa and in serious danger of handing the title to rivals Liverpool, before three goals in five minutes swung the pendulum and brought them a fourth Premier League trophy in five years.

-Substitute Ilkay Gundogan scored a dramatic 81st minute winner.
+Substitute Ilkay Gundogan scored a dramatic 81st-minute winner.

 Despite his injury, musician Gallagher went on to say he shared a special moment with City manager Pep Guardiola after the final whistle.